Chizhovo

-Chizhovo (Чижово) is a rural locality (a village) in Vorshinskoye Rural Settlement, Sobinsky District, Vladimir Oblast, Russia.
-The population was 9 as of 2010.
-There are 20 streets.
+Chizhovo (Чижово) is a rural locality (a village) in Vorshinskoye Rural Settlement, Sobinsky District, Vladimir Oblast, in the Russian Federation.
+During the 2010 census, the population was 9.

+There are 20 streets in the village.

 Grigory Potemkin was born in the village in around 1739.

 Geography

 Chizhovo is located 29 km northeast of Sobinka (the district's administrative centre) by road.
 Buzakovo is the nearest rural locality.